timotejroiko/discord.js-light/README.md

 # discord.js-light v4

-Discord.js v13 introduces several major changes including a new caching system, therefore discord.js-light v4 was heavily reworked to adapt to these changes.

-This version is very experimental, most of its old features were removed and instead it focuses on making sure all events are properly delivered and all non-cached data is available as proper partials.
+Discord.js v13 introduces several major changes including a new caching system, therefore discord.js-light was heavily reworked to adapt to these changes.
+This version is still experimental and most of its old code was removed to be reassessed and reworked as needed.
 Feel free to test it and let me know of any bugs and issues.

-## Discord Changes

-Starting from April 2022, message content will become a priviledged intent.
-With this move, Discord is pushing for a major switch to stateless infrastructure and slash commands.
+With the discord.js's new caching system, most of discord.js-light's modifications are no longer needed.
+However, discord.js still suffers from some side effects when disabling certain caches, such as events not being emitted even with partials enabled.

+Therefore, while those issues persist, discord.js-light will focus on making sure all events are properly delivered, supporting all caching configurations and assisting with non-cached usage in general.

-These changes combined with the recent caching improvements in discord.js make this library much less useful than it was before.
-Therefore discord.js-light will enter maintenance mode soon, with discord.js v13 being the final version supported.
+However, discord.js-light might not be so useful anymore in the future, so it will likely enter maintenance mode soon, with discord.js v13 likely being the final version supported by discord.js-light.
+Lets see how it goes.

-Bugs will still be fixed whenever they are found and maintenance will still be done until the library becomes stable enough.

 ## Features

+* Fully supports the new discord.js caching system
 * Discord.js partials system removed and replaced with an internal solution
 * Events always work, regardless of caching options (partial structures are given when missing)
 * Managers have a `.forge()` method to create partial versions of uncached objects on demand (to make api requests without fetching)